Skip to main content

 command: ./scripts/download-assets.sh

-Tasks with the prebuild trigger will execute during prebuild creation, alongside your Dev Container lifecycle commands.
-Note: Organization and project secrets are available to automation tasks during prebuilds, but user secrets are not.
-Ensure any credentials needed for prebuild tasks are configured at the organization or project level.
+Tasks with the prebuild trigger execute during prebuild creation alongside Dev Container lifecycle commands.
+Organization and project secrets are available to automation tasks during prebuilds, but user secrets are not.
+Configure any credentials needed for prebuild tasks at the organization or project level.

-2. Click the Prebuild button in the top right corner
+2. Click the Prebuild button in the project header

 Via CLI

-1. Trigger a manual prebuild to verify it completes successfully
+1. Trigger a manual prebuild and verify it completes

 3. Create a new environment and confirm it starts from the prebuild

-If the prebuild fails, check the logs for error messages and ensure all required secrets are configured at the organization or project level.
+If the prebuild fails, check logs for error messages and verify that required secrets are configured at the organization or project level.

-Only install dependencies necessary for development.
-Schedule prebuilds during off-hours (e.g., 2 AM UTC) so fresh prebuilds are ready when your team starts work.
-Start by enabling prebuilds for one or two commonly used environment classes, then expand based on usage patterns and cost considerations.
+Install only what development needs.
+Schedule prebuilds during off-hours so fresh snapshots are ready when your team starts.
+Start with one or two commonly used environment classes, then expand based on usage.

-Place stable, time-consuming operations in prebuild commands: dependency installation, database seeding, and asset downloads.
+Place stable, time-consuming operations in prebuild commands: dependency installation, database seeding, asset downloads.
 Reserve postCreateCommand for dynamic operations like starting dev servers or user-specific setup.
-Ensure all commands are idempotent so they can run multiple times safely.
+Keep all commands idempotent.

-Prebuild fails to complete: Check logs for error messages, verify secrets are configured correctly, and ensure commands don’t require user interaction.
-If builds consistently timeout, increase the timeout using the CLI.
-Environment doesn’t use prebuild: Verify a successful prebuild exists for the environment class, check it’s less than 7 days old, and ensure the environment class matches exactly.
-Prebuild succeeds but environment has issues: Some commands may need to run per-environment rather than in the prebuild.
-Move user-specific or session-specific commands to postCreateCommand, and verify file permissions are correct after the snapshot.
-For more detailed troubleshooting guidance, see Managing Prebuilds.
+Cannot trigger prebuild: Verify prebuilds are enabled in project settings.
+Prebuild fails to complete: Check logs for errors, verify secrets are configured, and confirm commands do not require user interaction.
+If builds time out, increase the timeout in project settings or via CLI.
+Environment does not use prebuild: Confirm a successful prebuild exists for the environment class and is less than 7 days old.
+Prebuild succeeds but environment has issues: Move user-specific or session-specific commands to postCreateCommand.
+Verify file permissions are correct after the snapshot.
+See Managing prebuilds for more troubleshooting.